Girl Wants To Report Roommate's Dog Because Of Neglect And Because Dogs Aren't Allowed In Their Building

 Furthermore, the psychological implications of neglect extend beyond the animal itself.
 Studies have shown that neglect can create a cycle of trauma that affects not just the pet but also the human relationships surrounding them, as unresolved issues can lead to conflict and mistrust.

-Then she says that the roommate got a dog anyway despite what they all agreed on and talked about.
+Then she mentions that the roommate got a dog anyway, despite what they all agreed upon and discussed.

-She ends the post by explaining what the plan of action is but asks if she'd be wrong for this.
+She concludes the post by explaining what her plan of action is but asks if she would be wrong for this.

-This comment gave basically every reason why they would not be TA in this situation.
+This comment provided essentially every reason why they would not be TA in this situation.

 Research has shown that neglect of pets can evoke strong emotional responses from those who are sensitive to animal welfare.
 Dr. David M. Bader’s studies highlight how cohabiting individuals often feel a sense of responsibility for shared living conditions, which extends to the care of pets.